brandonbyr4/react-page-animations/CONTRIBUTING.md

 - npm run build

   It creates a build directory with a production build of your app.
 Inside the build/static directory will be your JavaScript and CSS files.Each filename inside of build/static will contain a unique hash of file contents.This hash in a file name enables       long term caching techniques.

 - npm run publish

   Publishes a package to the registry so that it can be installed by name.By default npm will publish to the public registry.
 This can be overridden by specifying a     different default registry or using a scope in the name, combined with a scope-configured registry

 - npm run

   This runs an arbitrary command from a package's "scripts" object.
 If no "command" is provided, it will list the available scripts.run[-script] is used by the test,     start, restart, and stop commands, but can be called directly, as well.
-When the scripts in the package are printed out, they're separated into lifecycle (test, start, restart) and directly-run scripts.
+When the scripts in the package are printed out, they're separated into lifecycle (test,       start,restart) and directly-run scripts.